abcnorio/aas-mult/Readme.md

 ## Goal

-The `R` scripts hosted here allow to script [`ntsc-rs`](https://ntsc.rs) for an arbitrary number of images + videos based on a profile (preset) using the `.json` format of `ntsc-rs`.
-It introduces a certain amount of statistical variation arranged by the user using a simple spreadsheet.
+The `R` scripts hosted here allow to script [`ntsc-rs`](https://ntsc.rs) for an arbitrary number of images or videos based on a profile (presets) using the `.json` format of `ntsc-rs`.
+It introduces a certain controllable amount of statistical variation arranged by the user using a simple spreadsheet.
 This ensures that each image (video) works with slightly different parameters within the tolerance space defined by the user.
-In the spreadsheet the user can configure how the variation should take place for *every parameter* possibly by `ntsc-rs`.
+In the spreadsheet the user can configure how the variation should take place for **every possible parameter** of `ntsc-rs`.

 ## Use cases